aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/openhyperlinksinnewwindow/_index.md

 Note that if this option is set to `true` hyperlinks can't work in some PDF readers e.g. Chrome, Firefox.

-JavaScript actions are prohibited by PDF/A-1 and PDF/A-2 compliance. `false` will be used automatically when saving to PDF/A-1 and PDF/A-2.
+JavaScript actions are prohibited by PDF/A-1, PDF/A-2 and PDF/A-3 compliance.
+The `false` value will be used automatically in this case.

 ## Examples